-Think about what content you can post that would enhance your PR campaign and user experience.
-Are you getting more questions about your company’s values after a feature on your CEO?
+Think about what content you can post to enhance your strategic PR campaign and user experience.
+For example, are you getting more questions about your company’s values after a feature on your CEO?
 Write a blog post outlining your values and building on that coverage.

-Maybe you’re seeing more traffic to a specific product that was mentioned in recent coverage, but you’re not seeing a proportional number of purchases.
-In that case, perhaps you need to add some customer testimonials, or a video demonstration of the product.
+Maybe you see more traffic to a specific product mentioned in recent coverage, but you do not see a proportional number of purchases.
+In that case, you may need to add some customer testimonials or a video demonstration of the product.

-When carried out effectively, a PR campaign can help solidify a positive public perception of your brand.
+When carried out effectively, a strategic public relations campaign can help solidify a positive public perception of your brand.
 Using these straightforward steps will help you build a marketing structure that is strong and timely.

-Want to raise awareness about your company with a digital PR campaign?
+Want to raise awareness about your company with a strategic PR campaign?
 Contact us today to get started.